Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Summary and conclusions

 \section{Summary and conclusions}

 We have investigated the low-lying collective excitations of the coreless vortex and the polar-core vortex phases supported by the spin-1 BECs with SOAM coupling.
 The existence of the two phases is seen in the full phase diagrams in the {\em ratio of interaction strengths} versus {\em coupling strength} and also the {\em number of atoms} versus {\em coupling strength} planes.
 We have studied the excitation spectrum as a function of two experimentally controllable parameters, namely coupling strength and the number of atoms.
 The excitation spectrums are characterized by the discontinuities across the phase boundary between the two phases and within a phase by avoided crossings between the modes with the same magnetic quantum number of excitations.
 The avoided crossings signal the hybridization of the density and spin channels; the nature of spin and density fluctuations has indeed confirmed this.
 Among the low-lying modes, we identify dipole, breathing, and quadrupole modes for density and spin channels.
 The frequencies of these named modes are further validated from the time evolution of the expectations of the physical observables when an apt time-independent perturbation is added to the system's Hamiltonian.
 An analytic estimate for the density-breathing modes has also been obtained using the variational analysis.
+Our results can serve as a benchmark to compute the finite-temperature phase diagram and spin dynamics.
+With the experimental observation of collective excitation, dispersion (excitation energies as a function of wavenumber) in Raman-induced SO-coupled BECs~\cite{PhysRevA.90.063624, PhysRevLett.114.105301}, we expect that our results can also be verified in future SOAM-coupled experiments.
+With the advent of box trapping potential~\cite{PhysRevLett.110.200406}, an interesting future direction could be to study an SOAM-coupled BEC in such a trap with no rotational symmetry.